 Receive high-dose IV corticosteroids or cyclosporine

-Having the patient roll over in bed from the supine to prone position every 2 to 3 h may help redistribute colonic gas and prevent progressive distention.
+Having the patient roll over in bed from the supine to prone position every 2 to 3 hours may help redistribute colonic gas and prevent progressive distention.
 Insertion of a soft rectal tube may also be helpful but must be done with extreme caution to avoid bowel perforation.
 Even if decompression of a dilated colon is achieved, the patient is not out of danger unless the underlying inflammatory process is controlled; otherwise, colectomy will still be necessary.

 After effective treatment of a flare-up, corticosteroids are tapered based on clinical response and then stopped because they are ineffective as maintenance.
 Patients should remain on 5-ASA drugs—oral or rectal, depending on location of disease—indefinitely because stopping maintenance therapy often allows disease relapse.
 Dosage intervals for rectal preparations may be gradually lengthened to every 2nd or 3rd day.
 There is ample evidence that combination oral and rectal therapy is significantly more effective than either therapy alone.

 Emergency colectomy is indicated for massive hemorrhage, fulminating toxic colitis, or perforation.
-Subtotal colectomy with ileostomy and rectosigmoid closure or mucous fistula is usually the procedure of choice because most critically ill patients cannot tolerate more extensive surgery.
+Subtotal colectomy with ileostomy and rectosigmoid closure (Hartmann procedure) or mucous fistula is usually the procedure of choice because most critically ill patients cannot tolerate more extensive surgery.
 The rectosigmoid stump may be electively removed later or may be used for ileoanal anastomosis with a pouch.
 The intact rectal stump should not be allowed to remain indefinitely because of the risks of disease activation and malignant transformation.

-Pouchitis is an inflammatory reaction occurring after this procedure in about 50% of patients.
-It is thought to be related to bacterial overgrowth and is treated with antibiotics (eg, quinolones).
+Pouchitis is an inflammatory reaction occurring after restorative proctocolectomy with IPAA in about 50% of patients.
+The risk of pouchitis appears to be higher in patients with primary sclerosing cholangitis, in patients with preoperative extraintestinal manifestations, and possibly in patients with high preoperative serologic titers of perinuclear antineutrophilic antibodies and other inflammatory bowel disease biomarkers.
+Pouchitis is thought to be related to bacterial overgrowth and is treated with antibiotics (eg, quinolones).
 Probiotics may be protective.
 Most cases of pouchitis are readily controlled, but 5 to 10% prove refractory to all medical therapy and require conversion to a conventional (Brooke) ileostomy.
 For a minority of patients who are older, who have well-established families and lifestyles, who have poor sphincter tone or cannot tolerate frequent bowel movements, or who are simply unable or unwilling to face the consequences of frequent or chronic pouchitis, the Brooke ileostomy remains the procedure of choice.

 In any event, the physical and emotional burdens imposed by any form of colon resection must be recognized, and care should be taken to see that the patient receives all the instructions and all the medical and psychologic support that is necessary before and after surgery.

-UC begins in the rectum and may extend proximally in a contiguous fashion without intervening patches of normal bowel.
+Ulcerative colitis begins in the rectum and may extend proximally in a contiguous fashion without intervening patches of normal bowel.